facebook/create-react-app/README.md

 This is why many features such as server rendering, experimental Babel plugins, or custom ESLint configuration, are not supported.
 It is hard to add features that would work for everyone without adding configuration.
 Having no configuration is an explicit design decision of this project.
 Currently, even running tests is not supported, although this limitation is temporary.

-If you want an advanced feature, you can still use this tool, and later run `npm run graduate` (but then there’s no going back!)
+If you want an advanced feature, you can still use this tool, and later run `npm run eject` (but then there’s no going back!)

 ## You Don’t Have to Use This